coreyacl/DataViz/AboutOurCode.md

 ```

 ### Creating Graphs
-Using the data collected in csv format, we produced different graphs to visualize different types of data
+Using the data collected in csv format, we produced different graphs to visualize different types of data.

 The graphs are produced using the collected data.
-Some graphs simply takes the name of the occupation as an arguments, while some require pre-evaluated data to be the argument.
+To make the process easier, the functions are designed such that the users simply type the job title into the function.

-For instance, the income diagram, which represents annual income with a stack of "dollar bills", requires the argument to be a numerical value.
+For instance, the income diagram, which represents annual income with a stack of "dollar bills", takes the job title and creates a graph.

 ```
-def create_income(income):
+def create_income(job):
     """
     This function creates a diagram that represents income using stack of "paper bills", which are green parallelograms.
 Each bill represents